SytivaWheeler/S_Lynnette_Wheelers_Portfolio/README.md

 # Sytiva_Wheelers_Portfolio
-A portfolio containing any projects I have made!
+Welcome to my portfolio!
+It contains any projects I have made or took part in!
+For specific type of project, you will find it in the folder for that type.
+For example, a data analytics project can be found in the Data_Analytics folder.